Interview with Rob Linton, author of “Amazon Web Services: Migrating your .NET Enterprise Application”

 Christopher Moyer has written a new book, “Building Applications in the Cloud: Concepts, Patterns, and Projects”.
 This book revolves around fundamental differences between the on-premise and cloud infrastructures, and architecture and design patterns that can be used to build and host scalable, reliable applications in the cloud.

 TekPub is a web site devoted to developers, giving them a source of focused on-line training in various topics from Microsoft Entity Framework to writing your own blog engine using Ruby on Rails.
 They are an interesting case about company who started on ASP.NET MVC and quickly moved to Ruby on Rails.
 We had the opportunity to talk with them about their technology turnaround.

-William El Kaim describes an Open Cloud Model based on agile principles and driven by an independent user community to define it further.
-He provides a sketch of a potential Cloud Operating System.
+William El Kaim describes an Open Cloud Model driven by an independent user community to define it further.
 He also defines the SHINE principles for transforming IT into BT (Business Technology).
+3

 Answering: What are the cloud computing benefits, public or private clouds, providing infrastructure or a platform, how can a client enforce regulatory compliance, and others.